-The Taylor Rule is a monetary policy guideline used by central banks to determine appropriate interest rates, aimed at stabilizing the economy by taking into account factors such as inflation and economic output.
+The Taylor Rule is a widely recognized monetary policy guideline that central banks use to determine appropriate interest rates.

 The Taylor Rule is a widely recognized monetary policy guideline that central banks use to determine appropriate interest rates.
 It helps stabilize the economy by considering key economic indicators such as inflation and the output gap.